brifae456/brifae456/README.md

 ## Hi there 👋

-I am a Veterinary Surgcal Technician that is in the process of becoming a data scientist.
+I am a Veterinary Surgical Technician that is in the process of becoming a data scientist.
 I have graduated from Grand Canyon University with my bachelor's in Cybersecurity.
 I have completed a rigorous data science bootcamp from TripleTen that has given me skills and knowledge.
 Highly motivated and detail oriented, that is a fast learner looking for entry level position as a data analyst or data scientist.
 Proficient in Python, SQL, C+ and Excel.
 Passionate in extracting insights from complex data sets, I am eager to contribute the acquired skills I have to help drive meaningful results.

 ## My Skills